koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 Component is a layer to define components.
-Host components are provided by a renderer.
-ReactDOM provides DOM components as host components. these components start with a lower case.
+Host components are provided by a renderer. these components start with a lower case.
 They are processed by a renderer.
-Custom components are built by application developers.

 Reconciler is a layer of React core.
 It manages updates and call functions of a host config.